The Level Design Book

 To understand a level design problem better, do some research.
 Collect references of other levels and real-world structures, then breakdown a specific reference to go deeper into detail and study its construction.
 To pick out more general patterns, assemble a moodboard composed of many reference images all at once.

 To collect references, compose breakdowns, and assemble moodboards, you'll need to use a 2D art tool like Photoshop.
-See the list of 2D art tools.
+See the .

 Reference